chetanch31/chetanch31/README.md

 # 💫About Me :
-- 👨‍🎓 I'm currently a second year, B.Tech CSE student at IIIT-Delhi.
+- 👨‍🎓 I'm currently a fourth year, B.Tech CSE student at IIIT-Delhi.
 - 💭 I'm currently learning ReactJS and Flutter.
 - 💻 Have experience with Java, C++ and Python.
 - 🙌 Worked with several frameworks including Django and Flask.